RexTheMon/RexTheMon/README.md

 ### Hi there 👋

+I am the COO at BGHDDevelopment (https://github.com/BGHDDevelopment) The only reason I have a GitHub now is to stay up to date with my team's developers.

 <!--
 **RexTheMon/RexTheMon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.